davidjwp/Docs-Misc/Born2beroot/Born2beroot.md

 	$'\nNetwork: IP ' `hostname -I`"("`ip a | grep link/ether | awk '{print $2}'`")" \
 	$'\n#Sudo:  ' `grep 'sudo ' /var/log/auth.log | wc -l`

+This file is named monitoring.sh and placed in /usr/local/bin/

+Next you have to add a rule to make it execute without sudo permission, to do this go into sudoer

+     Sudo visudo

+And add this line

+your_username ALL=(ALL) NOPASSWD: /usr/local/bin/monitoring.sh

+Here the rule NOASSWD indicates that no password is required for permission to execute.

+After this, reboot.

+     Sudo reboot

+And execute the script as root

+     $ sudo /usr/local/bin/monitoring.sh

+Then open crontab and add the rule

+    $ sudo crontab -u root -e

+Here the command crontab used with the option u for user then indicating root for the user whose crontab you are modifying, then e for editor which will open in the editor.

+Then add the following line at the end

+     */10 * * * * /usr/local/bin/monitoring.sh

+If an error occurs when the VM is rebooted, it might be a problem with the display see [here](https://unix.stackexchange.com/questions/502540/why-does-drmvmw-host-log-vmwgfx-error-failed-to-send-host-log-message-sh)

+     $ drm:vmw_host_log *ERROR* Failed to send host log message.

 ## INFO